inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 I will show you the manual way to do this.

 Feel free to set up your own system using imacros (if you’re a non-developer) or create your own Python script to automate this part of the process.

-We’ve done this internally to save our team from burnout and preserve our Glassdoor rating (Psst: we are beta testing our database.
-If you’d like to have early access, just hit me up).
+We’ve done this internally to save our team from burnout and preserve our Glassdoor rating.

+{{% protip %}}

+We are beta testing our database.
+If you’d like to have early access, just [signup here](https://www.inbeat.co)).

+{{% /protip %}}

 **So, let’s breakdown the steps:**